#1 - copy

 Reading the ocean and finding great waves is an art that takes years to master, but here are important questions you can ask yourself during your next session:

 Where you decide to sit and wait for waves greatly affects the quality of the waves you catch.
-While making sure you respect surf ethics, you should try to sit near the peak (highest point of the wave, the first one to break).
+While making sure you respect surf ethics (see “Surf Ethics article), you should try to sit near the peak (highest point of the wave, the first one to break).

 Especially on days that aren’t too crowded, waiting for waves near the peak will provide longer, more enjoyable rides.
 Many beginners and intermediates make the mistake of waiting too far on the shoulder of the wave.